-Overarching Need Increase the percentage of students that score at the mid-point or higher in their grade level Lexile band by 5%.
+Overarching Need Increase the percentage of students in grades 3-5 that achieve a Lexile within or above stretch band by 5%.

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or worse over time?
+Better

-worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 2